Yogesh-K-Matkar/react_concept_react_app/README.md

 - **Dynamic Route Parameters**:-

+    **Dynamic routing** is used to create routes based on data or user input.
+It allows you to create routes that can change at runtime.

-    - **Dynamic route parameters to Component** are used to access dynamic values from the URL.
+    - **Dynamic route parameters of URL access in Component**.

-       - Calling component in route with a dynamic route parameter in the path use prop object useParams hook
+       - Calling component in route with a dynamic route parameter in the path use useParams hook

-         - **useParams**:- This hook is used to access dynamic route parameters from the URL when using through component call in the loader prop of the route.
+         - **useParams**:- This hook is used to access dynamic route parameters from the URL when using component call.

         Syntax:-